clavery/dwre-tools/README.md

 **Note: it is a good idea to run the full test suite with `tox` before publishing code or new versions to ensure some manner of test coverage over both python2 and py3**

+### Testing Tips

+- Use the `responses` library and decorator to mock responses to the `requests` library (which is used for all http requests)
+- Use the `unittest.mock` (or just `mock` in py2) to mock uncontrolled libraries like some filesystem and other standard library functions.
+- Use the data in the `testdata` directory to simulate existing projects (i.e. migration directories and XML files).
+Use the `setUp` and `tearDown` methods to copy to a temporary directory for testing live filesystem affecting code.

 ## Todo

 - Abstract sessions for all commands to better support session management (SSL, etc)